urbas/rix/CONTRIBUTE.md

 cargo --version
 ```

-Rix uses `nixrt` (a JavaScript library), which it loads from the location
+Rix uses `nixrt` (a JavaScript library), which is located in the `nixrt-rt` folder
-specified in the `RIX_NIXRT_JS_MODULE` environment variable. `direnv` makes sure
-that this environment variable is set correctly.
+in this repository.
+It needs to be built before `rix` can be run.

 ## Editor